Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/subcommands.md

 ## `query oracle actives`

-Retrieves the active list of Daodiseo assets recognized by type.
+Retrieves the active list of ODISEO assets recognized by type.

 **Syntax**
 ```bash